ZJONSSON/cache-stampede/README.md

 #### Retry and expiry
 Optional  control options are `maxRetries` and `retryDelay` and `expiry`  (in ms).
 They are applied as default options to any request that doesn't explicitly specify them.

+#### maxAge
+Old cached records can be purged by defining `maxAge` (in millisecond) in options when `.cached` is called.
+Passing in `{maxAge:0} will force a refresh.

+### find (mongo adapters only)
+If you include a `find` (mongo search object) in options, then the search criteria for pre-existing cached record will be an `$or` of the supplied key and the supplied `find` criteria.
+This method can match a record with a different key than requested, provided the find criteria is fulfilled.
+This can be very helpful when exact hashes can not be guaranteed between queries.

 #### Encyption
 You can (optional) specify `passphrase` and `algo` (defaults to `aes192`) when you require the module, to encrypt/decrypt all data that flows through the cache.
 Any record that was saved with a passphrase will be encrypted and have the property `encrypted` equal to `true` in the database record.
 You can also specify a record-specific `passphrase` in the options of each `cached`, `get` and `set` command.